 If you have an old, outdated kitchen with drab colors and poor cabinetry, many buyers will automatically be repulsed by it.
 The kitchen is a make-or-break room in many sales.
 They might love the house, but if they hate the kitchen, you can pretty much kiss that sale goodbye.

 So, it would be a good idea to at least consider changing the color, the cabinetry, and adding a few modern elements.
 Stripping things down is also a good idea.
+It might be a great idea, for homeowners from Florida, to hire a cleaning contractor that will take care of finishing touches, as the florida maids.
 The simpler it is, the more they’ll be able to imagine building the space to their liking.

 Poorly Maintained Landscaping